Czech Airlines: The 1990s and 2000s

 In April 2015, Travel Service Group bought 34% of the airline, over which Korean Air had an option.
 In 2016, the airline returned to profit for the first time in several years.

-On 6 October 2017, Korean Air announced the sale of its 44 percent stake in Czech Airlines, which it had held for four years, to Travel Service.
-Travel Service by then owned 78.9 percent of ČSA.
-Czech state company Prisko owned 20 percent of ČSA.
+On 6 October 2017, Korean Air announced the sale of its 44% stake in Czech Airlines, which it had held for four years, to Travel Service.
+Travel Service by then owned 78.9% of ČSA.
+Czech state company Prisko owned 20% of ČSA.
 Travel Service later also acquired Prisko's stake, increasing its stake to 97.74%.